Rathraiser12/Inclusion-Visualization/README.md

 - adjust the size for different screens and not just my display
     - i ahve hard coded some sizes need to fix those to make it truly flexible (cf. fredreich2015)
     - doesnt work properly for the big screens in cip pools infomatik and may e on my monitor

+- the min max dots not sclaed properly with zoom

 - arrows for when changing angle?